mostafa-amin-dt/langmem/docs/docs/hot_path_quickstart.md

         ("memories",),
         query=state["messages"][-1].content,
     )
-    system_msg = """You are a helpful assistant.
+    system_msg = f"""You are a helpful assistant.

 ## Memories
 <memories>